JoshuaIsom/connexiful/README.md

 Yet questions remain.
 How can we ensure these discussions lead to focused and impactful outcomes?
 Can we navigate the tension between being welcoming and addressing difficult issues in a meaningful way?
 Can we navigate the ethics of incorporating AI into these discussions, both personal and interpersonal?

 Seriously.
 We're asking.
-Connexiful is not about having All The Answers; it's about asking the hard questions and listening to honest responses. 🌿🌐🤝
+Connexiful is not about having The Answers; it's about asking hard questions and listening to honest responses. 🌐🤝

 **Putting Connexiful into Practice:**